Development of Written Methods in Mathematics

 At Walker, we have created a whole school policy for the progression of written calculations in addition, subtraction, multiplication, division and fractions.
 The policy ensures continuity from one year group to the next, and can help parents and carers to understand how this area of maths is taught, so that they can give the best support at home.

+The best way to support your child will be to help them with the method currently being practised in their classroom.
 The below documents are written methods guidelines, showing how written calculations are taught in class, for each year group.
 They can be used to help support your child with consolidating knowledge and understanding at home.

 Throughout KS1, composition and subitising is taught through concrete resources, pictorials representations and then abstract form.
 We encourage children to explore numbers in many ways so children have part and whole awareness.
 We thrive for pupils from Reception to year 2 to master numbers in order to build a solid foundation before KS2.
 The phrase ‘teaching for mastery’ describes the elements of classroom practice and school organisation that combine to give pupils the best chances of mastering maths.
 Maths mastery is implemented as a daily starter.
 Children are given opportunities to explore numbers using concrete resources such as recandrecs and explaining their answers using full sentences.
 Maths Mastery continues our ethos on rich vocabulary and by explaining your understanding behind the answer.

 Our maths is based around the concrete, pictorial, abstract (CPA) which is a highly effective approach to teaching that develops a deep and sustainable understanding of maths.
 We believe that children’s chances of succeeding in education and life will be maximised if they develop deep and lasting procedural and conceptual mathematical understanding.

 We are aware that children can find maths difficult because it is often abstract.
 The CPA approach helps children learn new ideas and build on their existing knowledge by introducing abstract concepts in a more familiar and tangible way.